hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

+A﻿s the developer of the Workshops-on-demand content, Matt had to perform several tasks:

+##### O﻿n the backend server:

+1. ###### Log on to the backend server and clone the notebook repo in his home folder.
+2. ###### Create a new branch for his workshop following the naming convention defined with the admin.
+* M﻿odifying the [backend server installation yaml file ]

 A﻿ set of notebooks that will be used by the student to follow instructions cells in markdown and run code cells leveraging the relevant kernel.
 If you are not familiar with Jupyter notebooks, a simple [101 workshop](https://developer.hpe.com/hackshack/workshop/25) is available in our Workshops-on-Demand 's catalog.